DigitalState/Platform/sdk/documentation/lab/index.md

 During deployment, the SDK will transfer jwt keys from your local machine to the appropriate containers.

-## Configure Ansible Inventory File
+- Configure Ansible Inventory File.

 ...

-## Run Deployment Ansible Command
+- Run Deployment Ansible Command.

 ...